Employment Law Hearing Structures

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-We have published our Consultation Paper on Employment Law Hearing Structures.
-The consultation closes on 11 January 2019.
+We have published our report on Employment Law Hearing Structures.

-They can cause delay and can also prevent cases being determined by the judges best equipped to handle them.
+They can cause delay and unnecessary complexity.
+They can also prevent cases being determined by the judges best equipped to handle them.
 In some types of proceedings, related claims have to be brought in two different courts.

-This project will therefore work within the boundaries set out by the Government’s position, considering ways of addressing the problems by means short of major restructuring.
+Our report works within the boundaries set out by the Government’s position to make recommendations for addressing the problems by means short of major restructuring.

 By email to email@example.com